Dick's Coffee House

 Dick's Coffee House was a significant Irish coffeehouse in the 17th and 18th century.

-Dick's was one of Dublin's most famous and long lasting coffeehouses, established by Richard Pue in the late 17th century, at some point before July 1698.
-Pue was a bookseller and owned one of Ireland's earliest newspapers, Pue's Occurences.
+Dick's was one of Dublin's most famous and long-lasting coffeehouses, established by Richard Pue in the late 17th century, at some point before July 1698.
+Pue was a bookseller and owned one of Ireland's earliest newspapers, Pue's Occurrences.
 Dick's was housed in Skinner's Row (now Christchurch Place), on the drawing room floor of Carberry House, which had previously been the home of the Earl of Kildare.
+In February 1708, Joseph Walker, a Dublin goldsmith, bought the site for the considerable sum of £1,010.
+In the property deeds, it was described as "the house formerly known or called by the name of Carbery (sic) House and now divided into Two or more Houses or Tenements...".
+From the same deed it is also gleaned that the building was "formerly held" by people named Richard Malone, James Malone and James Crompton.

 The London bookseller, John Dunton, held auctions in Dick's in 1698.
 Pue ran his printing workshop from the same premises, printing for a number of Dublin publishing houses.
 Thomas Bacon held auctions in Dick's from the 1760s, and printed his paper the Dublin Gazette from there for a time.
 Land and property auctions were also held from Dick's from the 1720s.

 The customers of Dick's were described in 1740: "Ye citizens, gentlemen, lawyers and squires, Who summer and winter surround our great fires, Ye quidnuncs! who frequently come into Pue's, To live upon politicks, coffee, and news."

 After Richard Pue's death in 1722, his wife Elizabeth ran the coffee house and printing business, which in turn their son Richard Pue (Junior) took over from her by 1731.
 The business then passed to Richard's nephew, James Pue and his wife Sarah.
 The printer and bookseller, Sarah Cotter, operated from the coffee house from 1751 to 1774, taking over from her brother who worked from there from 1744 until his death in 1751.

+In a deed dating from August 1757, a Gentleman named Matthew Walker (who was previously employed as a goldsmith and possibly a son of the aforementioned Joseph Walker) 'released and confirmed' unto a woman named Martha Kane an area of ground south of Skinner Row (and adjacent to Souter's Lane) which had formerly been in the possession of Sarah Cotter, Robert Glanville and Richard Pue (Jnr), amongst others.
+The property was bounded on the north, partly by the back yard of Carberry House, and partly by an establishment named the 'Ram Ale House'.
+It is known that there was a lane named "Ram Alley" in the vicinity, and the name of the ale house may have derived from this.

-The coffee house closed around 1780, when Carberry House was demolished.
+The coffee house closed around 1780 when Carberry House was demolished.